Combinatorial description of the cohomology of the affine flag variety: Murnaghan-Nakayama rule for the affine flag variety

 \begin{thm} For $v\in \sn$, we have

-where the second sum runs over all $k$-strong-ribbons $(w\overset{l}\leadsto u)$ from $w$ to $u$. \end{thm} {\it Proof.} For $u\in\sn$, let $\xi_u$ be the Schubert class for $u$ in the homology of the affine flag variety and let $\langle \cdot,\cdot \rangle$ be the pairing between the cohomology and homology of the affine flag variety.
+where the second sum runs over all $k$-strong-ribbons $(w\overset{l}\leadsto u)$ from $w$ to $u$. \end{thm} \begin{proof} For $u\in\sn$, recall that $\xi_u$ is the Schubert class for $u$ in the homology of the affine flag variety and let $\langle \cdot,\cdot \rangle$ be the pairing between the cohomology and homology of the affine flag variety.
 Then we have